MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-kusto.md

     ```

 1. Copy the static files from the *monaco* and *monaco-kusto* packages to the **monaco-editor** folder on your web server.
 Your app will need to access these static files.
 1. Use monaco's `loader.js` to load them.
-For an example on how to do this, see [sample code](https://github.com/Azure/monaco-kusto/tree/master/samples/react/src/monaco-kusto.js)
+For an example, see [sample code](https://github.com/Azure/monaco-kusto/tree/master/samples/react/src/monaco-kusto.js)

 ### [ESM (webpack)](#tab/esm)

 The following steps describe how to set up your app to use *monaco-kusto* using webpack.
 The default entry point for a project is the *src/index.js* file and the default configuration file is the *src/webpack.config.js* file.
-The following steps assume that you're using the default webpack project set up to bundle your app.
+The following steps assume that you're using the default webpack project setup to bundle your app.

-1. In the configuration file, add the following:
+1. In the configuration file, add the following snippets:
     1. Under **resolve.alias**, add the following aliases:

         ```javascript